SQLite CROSS JOIN Clause

 FROM A, B;Code language: SQL (Structured Query Language) (sql)

-Imagine that if you have the third table C with K rows, the result of the CROSS JOIN clause of these three tables will contain NxMxK rows, which may be very huge.
+Imagine that if you have the third table C with k rows, the result of the CROSS JOIN clause of these three tables will contain nxmxk rows, which may be very huge.
 Therefore, you should be very careful when using the CROSS JOIN clause.

 You use the INNER JOIN and LEFT JOIN clauses more often than the CROSS JOIN clause.
 However, you will find the CROSS JOIN clause very useful in some cases.

-SELECT name,
+SELECT

 date

-FROM members
+FROM

 CROSS JOIN dates;Code language: SQL (Structured Query Language) (sql)